Refined soya oil futures gain on spot demand

-New Delhi, Jun 12 (PTI) Refined soya oil prices rose 0.29 per cent to Rs 748.5 per 10 kg in futures trade Wednesday as speculators raised their bets amid upsurge in demand at the spot market.
-On the National Commodity and Derivatives Exchange, refined soya oil contracts for June delivery went up by Rs 2.15, or 0.29 per cent, to Rs 748.5 per 10 kg with an open interest of 15,430 lots.
-Similarly, refined soya oil contracts for July delivery traded higher by Rs 1.9, or 0.26 per cent, at Rs 732.7 per 10 kg with an open interest of 48,370 lots.
-Analysts said expansion of positions by traders on the back of pick up in demand at physical markets against fall in supplies from growing belts led to the rise in soybean oil prices.
-PTI RUJ RVKRVK
+New Delhi, May 15 (PTI) Refined soya oil prices rose 0.69 per cent, to Rs 744.75 per 10 kg in futures trade Wednesday as traders created fresh positions in sync with positive market sentiment.
+On the National Commodity and Derivatives Exchange, refined soya oil for June contracts went up by Rs 5.1, or 0.69 per cent, to Rs 744.75 per 10 kg with an open interest of 38,510 lots.
+On similar lines, the oil for July contracts was trading higher by Rs 5.8, or 0.8 per cent, to Rs 734.5 per 10 kg in 17,750 lots.
+Analysts said, restricted supplies from growing belts mainly encouraged traders to build up exposure leading to the rise in soya oil prices.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today